 The XML based Syslog Viewer provides various filter options for selecting only the log messages that are of interest to you.
 To select log messages for the Buffer Overflow check, filter by selecting APPFW in the dropdown options for Module.
 The Event Type list offers three options, APPFW_BUFFEROVERFLOW_URL, APPFW_BUFFEROVERFLOW_COOKIE, and APPFW_BUFFEROVERFLOW_HDR, to view all the log messages pertaining to buffer overflow security check.
 You can select one or more options to further refine your selection.
 For example, if you select the APPFW_BUFFEROVERFLOW_COOKIE check box and click the Apply button, only log messages pertaining to the Buffer Overflow security check violations for the Cookie header appear in the Syslog Viewer.
 If you place the cursor in the row for a specific log message, multiple options, such as Module, Event Type, Event ID, and Client IP, appear below the log message.
 You can select any of these options to highlight the corresponding information in the log message.

-Click-to-Deploy: The configuration utility provides click-to-deploy functionality, which is currently supported only for the buffer overflow log messages pertaining to the URL Length violations.
+Click-to-Deploy: The GUI provides click-to-deploy functionality, which is currently supported only for the buffer overflow log messages pertaining to the URL Length violations.
 You can use the Syslog Viewer to not only view the triggered violations, but also execute informed decisions based on the observed lengths of the blocked messages.
 If the current value is too restrictive and is triggering false positives, you can select a message and deploy it to replace the current value with the URL length value seen in the message.
 The log messages must be in CEF log format for this operation.
 If the relaxation can be deployed for a log message, a check box appears at the right edge of the Syslog Viewer box in the row.
 Select the check box, and then select an option from the Action list to deploy the relaxation.
 Edit & Deploy, Deploy, and Deploy All are available as Action options.
 You can use the APPFW_BUFFEROVERFLOW_URL filter to isolate all the log messages pertaining to the configured URL length violations.

 If you select an individual log message, all three action options Edit & Deploy, Deploy, and Deploy All are available.
 If you select Edit & Deploy, the Buffer Overflow settings dialogue is displayed.
 The new URL length that was observed in the request is inserted into the Maximum URL length input field.
 If you click Close without any edits, the current configured values remain unchanged.
 If you click the OK button, the new value of the Maximum URL length replaces the previous value.